jiayuehua/blog/_posts/2020-12-09-flash-of-unstyled-base-class.md

 whatever `-I -L` options you need for your local install of GTest.

-Running with `./a.out --gtest_repeat=-1` should eventually reproduce the segfault — it does on my machine, anyway!
+Running with `./a.out --gtest_repeat=-1` should eventually reproduce the segfault — at least it does on my machine!